 An Amillennial Interpretation of Revelation 20:4-6

 John has opened the chapter by giving us a revelation of the binding and imprisonment of Satan, both of which will last for 1000 years.
-Here the Spirit is using the number 1000 symbolically: it is a sign, signifying the entire era of Gospel Proclamation (Rev. 1:1).
-This era began when Jesus Christ—through his atoning death, resurrection, session, and ensuing heavenly reign—bound (i.e., restrained) Satan from deceiving the nations any longer (John 12, 2 Thess.
-2, Rev. 12).
-In particular, Satan can no longer deceive God’s worldwide elect in such a way as to keep them in his thrall and prevent them from coming to Christ.
+Here the Spirit is using the number 1000 symbolically: it is a sign, signifying the entire Era of Gospel Proclamation (Rev. 1:1).
+This era began when Jesus Christ—through his atoning death, resurrection, session, and ensuing heavenly reign—bound (i.e., restrained) Satan from deceiving the nations any longer (John 12; 2 Thess.
+2; Rev. 12).
+In particular, Satan can no longer deceive God’s worldwide elect in such a way as to prevent them from coming to Christ.
 Similarly, he cannot (yet) deceive the multitude of unregenerate persons in such a way as to gather them together for the Last Battle against Christ and the Church (Rev. 20:7-10).
 Here we are told that this era will last a long time (1000), but only long enough for the triune God (3) to complete (10) the ingathering of his people (10 x 10 x 10).
 Once that is accomplished, the end will come (Matt.
 24:14).

 Those whom John sees seated on thrones are souls: the souls of the saints who remained faithful to Christ throughout their portion of the Era of Proclamation, died, and entered Heaven (v.
 4).
 In partial fulfillment of Daniel 7:9, at the moment of their death authority to judge was given to them; that is, God authorized them to participate with Christ in the Judgment (v.
 4).